Vyral/base-template/_posts/2020-07-20-q-how-can-you-overcome-challenges-in-the-oc-market.md

 ---
 layout: post
-title: 'Q: How Can I Overcome Challenges in the OC Market?'
+title: 'Q: How Can You Overcome Challenges in the OC Market?'
 date: 2020-07-20 16:24:00
 tags:
 excerpt: Here’s a story about how I made a negative experience positive.